Oppo A52: Camera

 The Oppo A52's front camera has an 8 MP (wide-angle) resolution, records video at 1080p@30fps, and is located in the upper left corner of the phone's screen.

 Due to its top-tier camera specifications, the Oppo A52 is listed among the best budget smartphones of 2021.

 Sound

 The Oppo A52 is equipped with stereo speakers, with the earpiece serving as the second speaker.

 Software

 The smartphone runs on the proprietary ColorOS 7 firmware, based on Android 10.
+It received ColorOS 11 as its final update based on Android 11.
+It is set to receive security updates through to September 2027.